CherBass/ICAM/README.md

 Add this dataloader to `train.py` as another option.

 - It is recommended to resize your datasets to [128, 128] for 2D datasets or [128, 160, 128] for 3D datasets.

-- Alternatively, some changes might be needed in the networks to run on datasets of different dimensions.
+Alternatively, some changes might be needed in the networks to run on datasets of different dimensions.
 See `networks.py` and `networks_3d.py`.
+`nz` parameter might also need to be changed in `options.py`.

 ## Reference